nojiruko/H_vulgaris_AEP.JNIG/README.md

 This repository contains step-by-step descriptions of all analyses and associated code related to the following manuscript:

-> **Kaoruko Nojiri†, Koryu Kin†, Akimasa Someya, Tetsuo Kon, Koto Kon-Nanjo, Hiroshi Shimizu, Kazuharu Arakawa, and Etsuo A. Susaki**
+> **Kaoruko Nojiri, Koryu Kin, Akimasa Someya, Tetsuo Kon, Koto Kon-Nanjo, Hiroshi Shimizu, Kazuharu Arakawa, and Etsuo A. Susaki**
 > **Whole-genome comparative analysis revealing signatures of aging-related genes in immortal *Hydra vulgaris***
 > (in preparation / 2026).
 > doi: [***](https://doi.org/***)